-Freezing and cold chains are very much needed to protect our food from spoilage and saving our country from huge losses.
-Therefore, it is imperative to understand the importance of freezing and maintaining a cold chain in the production of processed frozen foods writes O.S Gautam
+Freezing and cold chains are very much needed to protect food spoilage and saving our country from huge losses.
+Therefore, it is imperative to understand the importance of freezing and maintaining a cold chain in the food production and distribution of frozen foods writes O.S Gautam

 We lose a whopping 30% of our total produce as waste due to spoilage.
 The tropical climate, poor handling practices, poor hygiene, lack of infrastructure, lack of cold chain, lack of technical knowledge and technological advancements in food processing are some of the attributes for such losses.
-Freezing and cold chains are very much needed to protect our food from spoilage and saving our country from huge losses.
+Freezing and cold chain in food production and distribution are very much needed to protect our food from spoilage and saving our country from huge losses.
 These are very much needed in today’s context.

-It is imperative to understand the importance of freezing and maintaining a cold chain in production of processed frozen foods.
+It is imperative to understand the importance of freezing and maintaining a cold chain in food production and distribution.
 It is also desired to know why it is needed and how it works.
 Let us first understand what spoilage is and how it happens-

 Any commodity or food product spoils in the following three ways:

 Microbes are part of nature and are present in every environment – water, soil and air.
 Foods coming from land or water contain microorganisms specific to their environment, however, most of the pathogenic organisms (disease-causing ones to human beings) are terrestrial in nature.
 Foods of terrestrial origin may bring in contaminations from the farm itself like root vegetables and tubers.
 Fruit and leafy vegetables may get contamination from the soils in contact, dust, bird droppings, human excreta, through insects found in that environment.
 Water used in irrigation is also a potent contamination source.
 Farmworkers and food handlers during post-harvest operations can contribute to contamination if it is carried out under unhygienic conditions.

 Seafood immediately after catch is considered free from pathogenic contamination.
 This is a generalized concept and has several exceptions.